soarce-qa/soarce-application/README.md

 ## Further topics

-Further topics are covered in the Documentation available inside the application.
+Further topics are covered on the website: https://www.soarce-qa.de/.